Legal aspects

 Yes, if your research is conducted at a Swedish public authority or another organization subject to the principle of public access to information, research data are typically official documents (allmänna handlingar).
 Data become official documents if they are held at a public authority, or if they are received, sent, or finalized by the authority.
 Examples include survey responses, interview recordings, output from laboratory instruments, or register extracts.

-What you may or may not do with such research data is governed by laws such as the Public Access to Information and Secrecy Act, the Data Protection Act, the Archives Act, and rules from the National Archives.
-You can normally find guidance on how to apply these regulations to your work in your organization’s internal policy documents, such as its document management plan.
+What you may or may not do with such research data is governed by laws such as the Public Access to Information and Secrecy Act, the Data Protection Act, the Archives Act, and rules from the Swedish National Archives.
+You can normally find guidance on how to apply these regulations to your work in your organization’s internal policy documents, for example, in its document management plan.

-As a general rule, raw data collected by, produced by, or received in a Swedish research project must be retained as they are official documents.
-There are additional legal requirements for preserving research data to, for example, audits or investigations into research misconduct.
-See the question above about deleting original data.
+As a general rule, raw data collected by, produced by, or received in a Swedish research project must be retained and preserved as they are official documents.
+There are additional legal requirements for preserving research data for, for example, audits or investigations into research misconduct.
+See the question about deleting original data above.

-Research data that are official documents may only be deleted after the retention period has expired.
-Contact your research data support or archives to find out what applies to your material.
+Research data that are official documents may only be deleted after the retention period has expired and with a formal disposal decision.
+Contact your research data support or your organization's archivists to find out what applies to your material.

 Can I promise research subjects/participants that their data will not be shared?

 Not unconditionally.
-Research data from public authorities are usually considered official records and can be requested to disclose under the principle of public access to official documents.
-Even if research participants have been informed otherwise, each request for access to the research data must undergo a confidentiality assessment.
-If the data are not protected by a secrecy provision, they must be released for disclosure.
+As research data from public authorities are generally considered official documents, they can be requested under the principle of public access to official documents.
+Even if research participants have been informed otherwise, each request for access to the research data undergoes a secrecy assessment.
+If the data are not protected by a secrecy provision, they must be disclosed.
 The principle of public access to official documents is mandatory and non-negotiable, so you cannot promise that personal data will never be shared.

-This does not mean the data will be openly shared.
-Data with personal information are often confidential under the Public Access to Information and Secrecy Act, and a release can only happen after a confidentiality assessment.
-However, neither the researcher nor the participant decides if data are confidential – that decision is based on a legal assessment.
+This does not mean the data will be openly shared; official documents are not automatically public and openly accessible.
+Data with personal information are often subject to a secrecy provision under the Public Access to Information and Secrecy Act, so any request for disclosure will be assessed.
+However, it is neither the researcher nor the research participant who decides if data are confidential – that decision is based on a legal assessment.

 Do I need consent from research participants?

-Different types of consent apply in research.
-They serve different purposes, so it is important to know what type of consent must be given and what it means that the consent is withdrawn.
+Different types of consent apply to different situations in research.
+They serve different purposes, so it is important to know what type of consent must be received from participants and what it means if their consent is withdrawn.

 - Ethical research consent: Most research involving human participants requires voluntary, informed consent in line with research ethics guidelines and good research practice.

-- Informed consent under law: For example, research covered by section 4 of the Ethics Review Act, clinical trials, or use of biological samples under the Biobanks Act.
+- Informed consent under law: For example, research covered by section 4 of the Ethical Review Act, clinical trials, or the use of biological samples under the Biobanks Act.

 - GDPR consent: Although consent can be a legal basis for processing personal data under GDPR, research usually relies on public interest as the legal basis – not consent.
 Therefore, you rarely need GDPR consent to process personal data in research, but you usually do need ethical consent from participants.